What is cap rate (capitalisation rate) and how is it helpful in property investment?

 It's critical to know your market's cap rates.
 You can get the data through brokers, appraisers, and the internet.

-Because the income technique assumes that a property's market value is a function of the income it is expected to generate, appraisers calculate the net income that a typical investor would forecast for the subject property over the expected holding period today.
+Because the income method assumes that a property's market value is a function of the income it is expected to generate, appraisers calculate the net income that a typical investor would expect for the subject property over the expected holding period.

 The valuation estimate for the subject property will be believable as long as the appraiser correctly determines what a typical investor would expect to happen.